alozie/afndev/install/README.md

 1. Review and include common settings snippets (in `sites\all\settings`)
   * Review which settings snippets in `sites\all\settings` are relevant for your project
   * Include relevant settings within your site-specific by uncommenting require line(s)

-### Optionally, install Drupal locally

-  1. Optionally, you may install Drupal via Phing.
+1. Optionally, you may install Drupal locally via Phing.
 To do this, verify correct credentials in `local.yml` and then run:
    `./task.sh setup:drupal:install`

-### Optionally, integrate with 3rd party services

-  1. Enable TravisCI
-  2. Enable Slack integration with TravisCI
+### Configure your CI solution

+Travis CI is used for both automated testing and for deploying to Acquia Cloud.

+Best practices dictate that the docroot should not be committed to the repository.
+This allows the deployed site to have complete parity with the project's make.yml, and avoids undocumented modifications to core and contrib.
+As such, Travis is always used for deploying a built-docroot to the cloud.

+Your GitHub repository should have Travis CI enabled when it is created.
+If it is not enabled, contact your Technical Team Lead and have him/her enable it.

+Once it is enabled, follow the steps under
+"Setting Up Travis CI for automated deployments" in [build/README.md](/build/README.md)

 ### Visit the site!